Royal Theatre Toone: Early history

-At the start of the 19th century, puppet theatres were one of the most successful entertainment options for adults in Brussels' working-class neighbourhoods.
-They allowed for great freedom of tone, using a varied repertoire borrowed from popular legends, stories of chivalry, operas or even religious or historical pieces, cut into acts and interpreted very freely.
-They were also a mode of popular education.
+At the start of the 19th century, puppet theatres were one of the most successful forms of entertainment for adults in Brussels' working class neighbourhoods.
+They allowed for great freedom of tone, using a varied repertoire borrowed from popular legends, tales of chivalry, operas, and even religious or historical pieces, broken down into acts and interpreted very freely.
+They were also a means of popular education.
 Indeed, illiterate people could not afford the opera or the big theatres.
-The puppet shows thus allowed them to keep abreast of cultural news.
-This popular form of entertainment still exists and has grown today into the Royal Theatre Toone.
+The puppet shows thus allowed them to keep abreast of cultural events.
+This popular form of entertainment still exists and has evolved today into the Royal Theatre Toone.

 20th century

-Since the 1930s, renowned Belgian artists, writers, and patrons have taken part in the defence of this heritage, among them the avant-garde dramatist Michel de Ghelderode (1898–1962), who also wrote plays for the theatre.
-Later on, some of his other works were adapted to theatre plays by the current owners; José Géal (also known as Toone VII), and his son Nicolas (also known as Toone VIII).
+Since the 1930s, renowned Belgian artists, writers and patrons have taken part in the defence of this heritage, among them the avant-garde dramatist Michel de Ghelderode (1898–1962), who also wrote plays for the theatre.
+Later on, some of his other works were adapted to theatre plays by the current owners: José Géal (also known as Toone VII), and his son Nicolas (also known as Toone VIII).
 Other personalities who supported the theatre and its creations in their lifetimes include the sculptor and jeweller Marcel Wolfers (1886–1976), as well as the painters Jef Bourgeois (1896–1986) and Serge Creuz (1924–1996).

-The Royal Theatre Toone was relocated in 1963 by José Géal (or Toone VII) to its current premises, a building dating from 1696 on the Rue du Marché aux Herbes/Grasmarkt, near the Grand-Place in central Brussels.
-The building which now houses the theatre and the alleyway where it is located have been designated as a protected ensemble since 27 February 1997.
+The Royal Theatre Toone was relocated in 1963 by José Géal (or Toone VII) to its current premises, a building dating from 1696 on the Rue du Marché aux Herbes/Grasmarkt, near the Grand-Place/Grote Markt in central Brussels.
+The building that now houses the theatre and the alleyway where it is located were designated as a protected ensemble on 27 February 1997.

 21st century

-Until 2018, the permanent museum of Toone was located on the first floor of the main building, and could be visited free of charge during performance hours.
+Until 2018, the permanent museum of Toone was located on the first floor of the main building, and could be visited free of charge during performance times.
 As part of extension works, three houses adjacent to the historic building were acquired and fully renovated thanks to a contribution of €1.3 million from Beliris.
-The main goal of these works, which lasted two years, was to improve accessibility and comfort for visitors, artists and suppliers, as well as to allow access to the museum outside performance hours.
+The main goal of these works, which lasted two years, was to improve accessibility and comfort for visitors, artists and suppliers, as well as to allow access to the museum outside performance times.

-A proposal is underway for the theatre to obtain from UNESCO the status of Masterpiece of the Oral and Intangible Heritage of Humanity, a status already enjoyed by some eminent fellow puppeteers of popular tradition.
+In 2018, the Royal Theatre Toone was included in the inventory of intangible cultural heritage of the Brussels-Capital Region.
+An application is underway to grant the theatre's marionettes the status of Masterpiece of the Oral and Intangible Heritage of Humanity by UNESCO, a status already enjoyed by some eminent fellow puppeteers of popular tradition.
+On 11 April 2024, Toone was bestowed with the European Heritage Label in recognition of its cultural significance and historical importance.